-Okinawa Essay Contest application has started, sponsored by The Okinawa Prefectural Government and the George Washington University Okinawa Collection.
+The Okinawa Essay Contest application process has started, sponsored by The Okinawa Prefectural Government and the George Washington University Okinawa Collection.
 Read more on News & Events.

 February 22, 2018

-The 1st Okinawa Culture Day was held as a part of Beginning Japanese course.
-The students enjoyed a karate demonstration by Master Nestor Folta and Master Koichi Folta, and a traditional Okinawan dance Eisaa by three Eisaa instructors, Mrs. Michie Beckford, Mrs. Kyoko Dennard and Master Koichi Folta.
+The 1st Okinawa Culture Day was held as part of the Beginning Japanese course.
+The students enjoyed a karate demonstration by Master Nestor Folta and Master Koichi Folta and a traditional Okinawan dance, Eisaa, by three Eisaa instructors, Mrs. Michie Beckford, Mrs. Kyoko Dennard and Master Koichi Folta.

 January 6, 2018

 Japanese Americans' Care Fund Maryland Library and Mrs. Mieko Maeshiro, a former President of Okinawa Kai of Washington, D.C. made a generous donation.

 Updates from 2017